ST MARY'S & St Stephen's church youtube channel

 Hospitality, Generosity, Inclusion

 Our Sunday Morning Service is at 10.45am.
 You will always be made welcome - it’s important to us that you feel at home no matter what your tradition, beliefs of experience of Church.
 On first and third Sundays we have Choral Communion, while on second and fourth Sundays we meet for a more informal communion service.
-There are children's and young people's groups on the first, second and third Sundays and ‘Pew Boxes’ (in-pew-entertainment) available, and often some informal crèche or children’s provision during the sermon.
+There are children's and young people's groups on the first, second and third Sundays and ‘Pew Boxes’ (in-pew-entertainment) available on the fourth Sundays, often with some informal crèche or children’s provision during the sermon.
 Fifth Sundays are flexible.